numanair/keeby-cat/README.md

 ### OLED Screen

 An optional display can show layer information, key-states, and graphics.
 It replaces the top right pair of keyswitches.

+## Cases

+Two types of cases are available.
+The low-profile option is more minimal in material usage and features a 3-degree tilt.
+The high-profile case (`keeby_cat_case_retro-hi_v1.0.FCStd`) has a 5-degree tilt, but is actually slightly lower profile at the front.
+USB port placement on the high-profile case is currently more refined.
+It is designed for a Blue Pill board with a mid-mount micro USB port.
+These refinements will eventually be integrated into the low-profile case as well.
+To modify these CAD files, please use [realthunder's FreeCAD fork, stable build 2022.07.09.](https://github.com/realthunder/FreeCAD/releases/tag/2022.07.09-edge)